1. Home

 The moniker 'SL' originally stood for 'Super Light', the original 1950s version being derived from a race car, but in recent decades, the SL has been much more of a large and brash grand tourer than a proper sports car.
 The latest SL, however, does a much better impression of a sports car than its immediate predecessors, with impressively sharp handling and involving controls, yet it still provides plush, continent-crossing ride comfort.

 We'd say that the latest SL has a more purposeful look than previous efforts, too, and the interior has the quality and technology to justify the price you pay.
 In fact, that's one of the SL's few drawbacks: it's very expensive, more so than some very talented rivals.
-However, if the SL's mix of abilities floats your boat, then you'll love it.
+However, if the SL's mix of abilities floats your boat, then you'll love it - we do.

 4. Bentley Continental GT